View FREE Lessons!

-is a good used in the production of other goods or services.
+is a good used to produce other goods or services.

 Capital is one of the factors of production, meaning it is used in the production of goods and services.
 The other factors of production are entrepreneurial talent, labor, and land.
 Capital can be broken into two categories - capital goods and financial (investment) capital.
 A capital good is the machinery, land, or tools used in the production and distribution of a good or service.
-Manufacturers use capital goods to improve productivity, or increase the output per worker.
+Manufacturers use capital goods to improve productivity or increase the output per worker.

 In the attached video, Chris owns a small landscaping business.
 He purchases a capital good (the weed eater) to improve his productivity and increase his income.
 Productivity is the output achieved per unit of input over a defined period of time.
-Prior to purchasing the weed eater Chris served ten customers a week.
+Prior to purchasing the weed eater, Chris served ten customers a week.
 The weed eater saves him 45 minutes per lawn and allows him to accept two more customers.
 The weed eater increases productivity by two lawns per week.

 Some goods, such as a pick-up truck, can be a consumer good or a capital good.
 Its categorization depends on its use.
 If used by a builder to transport material to construct homes, the truck is a capital good.
 When the truck is the household vehicle, it is a consumer good.
 Other examples of goods that could be either capital or consumer goods include personal computers, iPads, ovens, and microwaves.